nuxeo-sandbox/nuxeo-hotfixed-image/README.md

 Examples for building a custom Nuxeo Docker image that has hotfixes pre-installed.
 The same principle can be used to install other [Nuxeo Packages](https://marketplace.nuxeo.com/) as well.

-Tip: any `nuxeoctl` commands executed in the `Dockerfile` need to be executed via `/docker-entrypoint.sh`.
+Tip: any `nuxeoctl` commands executed in the `Dockerfile` need to be executed via [`/docker-entrypoint.sh`](https://github.com/nuxeo/docker-nuxeo/blob/321756e6c8d808b1fc225cfdc9287e2bde8ec319/10.10/docker-entrypoint.sh).

+Tip: because of the above, `docker-entrypoint.sh` [sets a flag](https://github.com/nuxeo/docker-nuxeo/blob/321756e6c8d808b1fc225cfdc9287e2bde8ec319/10.10/docker-entrypoint.sh#L42) to indicate that the config has run.
+It is important to clear this flag so that when the container is launched it will process the config as expected.

 # Usage

 * The example in the `mp-hotfix` folder uses the `mp-hotfix` command from [`nuxeoctl`](https://doc.nuxeo.com/n/is7) to automatically install the latest hotfixes.
 * The example in the `mp-install` folder uses the `mp-install` command from [`nuxeoctl`](https://doc.nuxeo.com/n/is7) to install a specific hotfix version.
-Note that dependency resolution will automatically install prior hotfixes if needed.
+Note that dependency resolution will automatically install prior hotfixes as needed.

 To run the build you need to provide your `instance.clid` file.
 Place it in the same folder as the `Dockerfile`.